IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 You may request feedback on your assignments prior to the due date.
 Just commit your work to github and send us email.

-Assignments may be turned in up to one week late with a penalty of one letter grade.

 Students are responsible for understanding the entire assignment and all of the code that their team produces.
 The midterm and final exam are designed to test a student's understanding of the assignments.